Jenelle Evans’ Kids Reportedly Removed From Her Home After Dog Killing Incident

 Sources tell the outlet that Jenelle’s sons, Jace and Kaiser, are not allowed to be in her home for the time being.
 While Jenelle’s mother, Barbara Evans, has custody of Jace, he often stays at his mother’s home.

-However, Jace is now not allowed to visit the home following the incident in which David killed the family pet, a bulldog named Nugget.
-In addition, Evans’ middle child, son Kaiser, has also been removed from the house, and is currently in the custody of his father, Nathan Griffith.
+However, Jace is reportedly now not allowed to visit the home.
+This news follows an incident wherein David killed the family pet, a bulldog named Nugget.
+In addition, Evans’ middle child, son Kaiser, has allegedly been removed from the house as well.
+Kaiser said to be in the custody of his father, Nathan Griffith.

 The two boys will not be allowed to return to the home until the CPS investigation is complete.

 Meanwhile, Jenelle’s 2-year-old daughter, Ensley, whom she shares with David, is said to still be living in the home.
-However, this is because authorities reportedly believe it is risky to enter the couple’s property, which they call “The Land,” in order to remove the little girl due to Eason’s known temper and his stockpile of firearms.
+However, this is because authorities reportedly believe it is risky to enter the couple’s property, which they call “The Land,” in order to remove the little girl — largely due to Eason’s known temper and his stockpile of firearms.

-“CPS authorized a family member to get Kaiser from his daycare on Friday,” a source told The Ashley.
+“CPS authorized a family member to get Kaiser from his daycare on Friday,” a source told The Ashley’s Reality Roundup.

 “Kaiser will likely be staying away from The Land until CPS can get things sorted out.
 A judge will be given the case today to sign off on, at least for the foreseeable future,” the source added.